microbiomedatahub/microbiome-datahub/docs/help.md

     - MEO annotation result
     - Host NCBI Taxonomy annotation result
   - The Bac2Feature phenotype inference result is in the separate Excel file.
+  - The KEGG Module composition matrix for these MAGs, inferred using MBGD ortholog composition is also in a TSV file.
+    - These module label list is also in a TSV file.

 - MAG DNA sequences and protein sequences are available in [our download web server](http://palaeo.nig.ac.jp/Resources/MDatahub/2025/)
   - 20250810AllMAG.fasta.gz (146 GB)